 - Demo Corner

 The TLS-100 is a portable thermal conductivity meter used to measure thermal conductivity and thermal resistivity.
-Perfect for testing the thermal conductivity of soil, polymers, viscous liquids, and other soft materials; as well as testing the thermal conductivity of concrete, rock, stone, or other hard materials.
+Perfect for testing the thermal conductivity of soil, polymers, and other soft materials; as well as testing the thermal conductivity of concrete, rock, stone, or other hard materials.
 Tests can be performed with the push of a button.
 The collected data is automatically analyzed and results are displayed immediately.

 |Materials||Soil, Rock, Concrete, & Polymers|

 |Thermal Conductivity||0.1 to 5 W/m•K|